- Home

 Frequently Asked Questions

-Decentralized data storage on the cloud is when data is stored on a set of computers and not a network that is controlled by one central authority as in centralized cloud storage.
-Multiple computers store the data, acting as participants or nodes on decentralized storage networks.
+Decentralized data storage on the cloud is when data is stored on a set of computers and not a network controlled by one central authority, as in centralized cloud storage.
+Multiple computers store the data and act as participants or nodes on decentralized storage networks.

-Storj is a decentralized cloud storage services provider platform that uses end-to-end encryption to ensure that data is kept private with increased data security.
+Storj is among the leading decentralized cloud storage options.
+It is a decentralized cloud storage provider platform that uses end-to-end encryption to ensure that data is kept private with increased data security and without any data breaches.

-Provided the platform has been well-designed and implemented, decentralized cloud storage is safe, if not safer than centralized cloud solutions such as those offered by AWS, for example.
+Provided the platform has been well-designed and implemented, decentralized cloud storage is safe, if not safer, than centralized data centers and cloud solutions such as those offered by AWS, for example.

 Alexey Semeney